 Yes, but unlike rock climbing we prefer the youngest participants to be at least twelve years old.
 This is in part due to the amount of walking involved, which can be tough for small legs.
 As well, little kids can have a hard time lifting and working the ropes through the rappel device.

 What do I need to wear and bring?

 We provide all of the technical gear you will need for canyoneering but do ask that you wear shoes with a soft, flexible sole, such as running shoes or light weight hiking shoes.
 Also, wear clothes that are light weight and loose fitting, and which allow you flexibility and freedom of movement.
 Please choose clothes that are suitable for the season.

-On full-day canyoneering trips, we provide a tasty lunch made by Red Rock Bakery.
+On full-day canyoneering trips, we provide sandwiches from Stu’s Deli.